How To Determine a Good Rental Property

 How to Analyze Investment Properties

-When you’re out looking at potential investment properties, it’s important to know how to analyze them.
+When looking at potential investment properties, knowing how to analyze them is important.
 Assuming you’ve followed our tips on where to buy, you then need to run the numbers.
 This includes the projected rent and appreciation and all the costs or expenses associated.
 Don’t forget to include, closing costs, escrow fees, taxes, potential vacancy and mortgage fees.

 While there may be a lot of expenses, remember to take into account monthly rent, appreciation of the property, yearly increase in rent and tax breaks you qualify for.
 Every single time you look at a home, make sure to use your cash flow analysis equation and let the numbers speak for themselves.